 - right-click on the entity title and choose Open in new tab

-- right-click on the entity name in the Object Browser on the left, and choose Open in new tab
+- right-click on the entity name in the Object Browser on the left, and choose Open in new tab, or double-click on the entity name

 The first tab is fixed and cannot be closed.
 It is the main tab of the model, showing the Entity Relationship diagram for the database model, and other database model-level information.
 The other tabs are collection tabs.
 They are opened when you want to see or maintain collection-level information.
 They can be closed individually by pressing the x on the right of the tab.
 To close all tabs, use the shortcut Ctrl+M. If you want to close all tabs except the current one, press Ctrl+Shift+M.